 A comprehensive pediatric system plan that addresses considerations listed in the standard for optimal system design is in place.
+County EMS will participate in addressing regional planning efforts in an ongoing basis.
+09/06

 Local hospitals transfer most seriously ill pediatric patients to Children's Hospital, Oakland, in neighboring Alameda County.
 Children's Hospital has been designated as a Pediatric Critical Care Center.